CcMarc/AbuseIPDB/README.md

     - 🛡️ **Orange Shield**: Indicates an IP blocked due to flood detection (2-octet Flood 2F or 3-octet Flood 3F), with a superscript "2" for 2F or "3" for 3F to distinguish the flood type.
     - 🚫 **Grey Circle with Slash**: Appears for unblocked IPs with a score greater than 0, allowing quick manual addition to the blacklist file directly from the "Who's Online" screen.

-  A legend at the top of the "Who's Online" page explains the meaning of each shield color, helping admins quickly identify and manage threats.
+  A legend at the top of the "Who's Online" page explains the meaning of each active shield color, showing only the colors for features that are currently enabled.
+This helps admins quickly identify and manage threats.

     **Requirements for "Who's Online" Features**
 	- Ensure the optional files `whos_online.php` and `blacklist.txt` are uploaded to your Zen Cart admin directory.